Deposed Queen Shin

-Queen Jeinwondeok (15 December 1476 – 16 May 1537), of the Geochang Shin clan, was the wife and queen consort of Yi Yung, King Yeonsan, the 10th Joseon monarch.
-She was queen consort of Joseon from 1494 until her husband's deposition in 1506, after which she was known as Deposed Queen Shin.
-She did not receive a further royal title posthumously.
+Deposed Queen Shin (24 December 1476 – 26 May 1537), of the Geochang Shin clan, was the wife of Yeonsansun, the tyrannical 10th monarch of Joseon.
+She was queen of Joseon from 1495 until her husband's deposition in 1506.

 Biography

 Early life

 Lady Shin was born into the Geochang Shin clan on 15 December 1476 to Shin Seung-seon and Princess Jungmo.
 Her mother was the daughter of King Sejong's fourth son, Grand Prince Imyeong.
 The grand prince was the younger brother of Prince Gwangpyeong, who served as Yeonguijeong during the reign of King Sejo.
 These two are uncles of Lady Sin.
 Accordingly Lady Shin was 7th cousins (first cousin twice removed) to her future husband.

 As Lady Shin and her siblings came from a prestigious family, they had overlapping lineages and marriages with the royal family.
 She was the aunt of Queen Dangyeong, the first wife of King Jungjong, and was also the aunt of Nam Chi-won, husband of Princess Gyeongsun, the 5th daughter of King Seongjong.

 Her older brother, Shin Su-geun, also married a first cousin of Queen Insu, as well as her third older brother, Shin Su-yeong, who married Queen Ansun's younger sister.